cginternals/globjects/README.md

 ```
 If enabled, this code checks (1) for GL errors (```glGetError```) after each call, (2) shaders for compilation errors, and (3) the program for linker errors.

-###### globjects for Enterprise

-Want to integrate globjects in your software?
-Our team of globjects experts will work closely with your team to help you integrate, customize, and support your globjects setup.
+## Professional Support

+CG Internals offers computer graphics R&D as well as reliable technology and innovative concepts to support your computer graphics visions.
+We provide trainings and can help you integrate and customize globjects in your next project.

-Visit [Enterprise Support and Services](https://www.cginternals.com) for more details.
+Visit [Professional Support and Services](https://www.cginternals.com) for more details.

 ## Resources